Tobiwue/CityLabMigrationSurvey/README.md

 ### Types of questions (open questions, closed questions, scale questions, etc.)
 ### Formulation of the questions: comprehensibility, neutrality, relevance
 ### Pre-testing and revision of the questionnaire
+Given the limited timeframe for the project, it is not feasible to conduct a comprehensive evaluation of the questionnaire on a large scale.
+Instead, the questionnaire is being revised by the team members involved in the project.

 ## Data protection and ethics
 ### Data protection guidelines and requirements